 Investment Strategies

-At Martlet Fund McGill, we dive deep into three core strategy pods.
-These themes mirror real hedge fund investing styles and give students hands-on experience building portfolios, developing trade ideas, and defending their theses in live reviews.
+At Martlet Fund McGill, students engage with three core investment strategies.
+These themes mirror real hedge fund approaches and give participants hands-on experience building portfolios, developing trade ideas, and defending theses in live reviews.

 Event Driven